-- 1. The state of knowledge at a given time may be limited by a lack of experience as to the nature of the hazards that may arise, the likelihood of those hazards and the likely consequences that might flow.
-A lack of knowledge may necessitate the adoption of a more conservative solution, as least till sufficient experience is gained. - 2.
-Collision, grounding, fire, mechanical or structural failure, extreme wind or sea conditions and evacuation are examples of abnormal conditions applicable to many vessels. - 3.
+The state of knowledge at a given time may be limited by a lack of experience as to the nature of the hazards that may arise, the likelihood of those hazards and the likely consequences that might flow.
+A lack of knowledge may necessitate the adoption of a more conservative solution, at least until sufficient experience is gained.

+- Collision, grounding, fire, mechanical or structural failure, extreme wind or sea conditions and evacuation are examples of abnormal conditions applicable to many vessels. - 3.
 For guidance on acceptable and unacceptable risk, refer to Annex C.